andrelmbackman/Lem-in/README.md

 # Lem-in

 Lem-in is an algorithmic project that aims to find the quickest way to get n ants across a farm.
+Pair project created in collaboration with Leo Tran. https://github.com/Officialrwn

 ### Project Goals